 In 1968, soon after her discovery, Bell married Martin Burnell (divorced 1993).
 Her husband was a government worker, and his career took them to various parts of England.
 She worked part-time for many years while raising her son, Gavin Burnell.
 During that period she began studying almost every wave spectrum in astronomy and gained an extraordinary breadth of experience.
 She held a junior teaching fellowship from 1970 to 1973 at the University of Southampton where she developed and calibrated a 1-10 million electron volt gamma-ray telescope.
 She also held research and teaching positions in x-ray astronomy at the Mullard Space Science Laboratory in London, and studied infrared astronomy in Edinburgh.

 She is currently a Visiting Professor of Astrophysics at the University of Oxford and a Fellow of Mansfield College.
-Also Jocelyn is the current President of the Institute of Physics.
+Jocelyn was also President of the Institute of Physics from 2008 to 2010.